 Shapi of Sikkim: Our legacy -iii

-The two previous articles I wrote in my earlier edition on Shapi was wonderful to read for people around and appreciation had been received from different corner of the state.
+The two previous articles I wrote in my earlier edition on Shapi were wonderful to read for people around, and appreciation had been received from different corners of the state.

-I am thankful and find pleasure that people find joy in my findings and research work.
+I am thankful and find pleasure in people finding joy in my findings and research work.
 It was a bit surprising that very few had heard about Shapi, our rare legacy.

 Nevertheless, I am happy to be part of history for re-introducing Shapi to those sections of my readers who had never heard about this old and sacred mountain mammal, a native of Sikkim.

-I shall ever remain grateful towards JR Subba, Jt Director from Forest Department for providing me with a valuable census report of Shapi done by the Department from 1996 to 2006.
+I shall always remain grateful to JR Subba, Jt Director from the Forest Department, for providing me with a valuable census report of Shapi done by the Department from 1996 to 2006.
 The sighting and estimated report of the Shapi submitted by ST Lachungpa, RO, and his team in 2006 shows an increase in the population of Shapi (Hemitragus jemlahicus schaeferi).

-Without a doubt, we can call Phimpu, the house of Shapi and this animal can be spotted with ease at Phimpu from October-December every year.
-From the mere 3 Shapis sighted in 1996 to the increased number of 34 numbers in 2004, 35 numbers in 2005, and 23 numbers in 2006, Shapis in Sikkim is estimated to be in the hundred in the latest sightings.
+Without a doubt, we can call Phimpu the house of Shapi, and this animal can be spotted with ease at Phimpu from October to December every year.
+From the mere 3 Shapis sighted in 1996 to the increased number of 34 numbers in 2004, 35 numbers in 2005, and 23 numbers in 2006, Shapis in Sikkim are estimated to be in the hundreds in the latest sightings.

-The Life and Times of a Plantsman in the Sikkim Himalayas, a memoir by noted Plantsman KC Pradhan writes about his experience with Ernst Schäfer when he was on a trip to Germany in 1992 few months before the great discoverer passed away.
+The Life and Times of a Plantsman in the Sikkim Himalayas, a memoir by noted Plantsman KC Pradhan, writes about his experience with Ernst Schäfer when he was on a trip to Germany in 1992, a few months before the great discoverer passed away.
 Pradhan had ranged Ernst Schäfer but his wife took up the call, she was happy to hear from a person from Sikkim who was very dear to Schäfer.
 Ernst Schäfer was then on bed rest with a cardiac problem.

 A week later Pradhan again contacted Schäfer, this time he gets an opportunity to talk with him.
 The German explorer was glad to know him since he had known Pradhan's father during his 1938 expedition.
 Ernst Schäfer informs Pradhan about 11 publications on the Sikkim Tibet Expedition in 1938 in German in their short introduction.

-Pradhan in his book writes; Ernst Schäfer had a commanding and demanding voice and his memories very vivid.
+Pradhan, in his book, writes that Ernst Schäfer had a commanding and demanding voice and that his memories were very vivid.
 The Shapi area was supposed to be named after Ernst Schäfer but nothing further happened to the proposal cites Pradhan.

-The book also finds referring a call from the late Chogyal to Pradhan and informs about the intention of Ernst Schäfer to revisit North Sikkim in 1970 to do further study work on Shapi but Delhi had denied it.
-It was Chogyal who thought it wise to declare the Shapi area as a Shapi Reserve thus Khangchendzonga National Park came into being with Phimphu as sanctum sanctorum.
-Till then the area was used by the defence force as a firing range scaring the poor animal.
+The book also refers to a call from the late Chogyal to Pradhan and informs about Ernst Schäfer's intention to revisit North Sikkim in 1970 to do further study work on Shapi, but Delhi denied it.
+It was Chogyal who thought it wise to declare the Shapi area as a Shapi Reserve; thus, Khangchendzonga National Park came into being with Phimphu as sanctum sanctorum.
+Till then, the area was used by the defence force as a firing range, scaring the poor animal.
 The army was persuaded to shift their range to alternate sites.

 I would love to mention that there might have been many unsung heroes from Sikkim who had been part of this legendary German Expedition.
 Despite efforts, only a couple of names could be traced.
 Anna Balakci- Denjongpa in her article “German Akay” published in Bulletin of Tibetology mentions the names of German Akay, Lazor, and Kaiser Bahadur Thapa, the three Sikkimese people who were in the Expedition that lasted for 14 months and had an abrupt end due to start of the Second World War.

-German Akay passed away in 2005 at the age of 90; he was Ernst Schäfer’s assistant and hunter at the Expedition.
-Lazor, a Lepcha from Tumin was a cook while Kaiser Bahadur Thapa played a role of an interpreter.
-Thapa was in touch with Ernst Schäfer till his death in 1992 while Thapa also passed away later in 2000.
-Mingma is the other name I came across from a photograph that was taken at Gangtok collecting insects for research.
+German Akay passed away in 2005 at the age of 90; he was Ernst Schäfer's assistant and hunter at the Expedition.
+Lazor, a Lepcha from Tumin, was a cook, while Kaiser Bahadur Thapa played the role of an interpreter.
+Thapa was in touch with Ernst Schäfer till his death in 1992, while Thapa also passed away later in 2000.
+Mingma is the other name I came across from a photograph taken at Gangtok, where insects were collected for research.

 The German Expedition of 1938 at Sikkim-Tibet brought Ernst Schäfer name and fame.
-Despite the odds about what had happened at the expedition, the land of Sikkim shall always remain grateful towards him for discovering Shapi which has been our legacy since then.
+Despite the odds of what happened during the expedition, the land of Sikkim shall always remain grateful to him for discovering Shapi, which has been our legacy since then.

 PHOTO SOURCE: GERMAN WEBSITE